2019 Ménaka mid-air collision: Aftermath

 On November 28, the Islamic State in West Africa claimed to have provoked the crash that had occurred three days earlier: "the soldiers of the caliphate fired in the direction of the helicopter, forcing it to retreat and eventually colliding with another helicopter, resulting in the death of thirteen soldiers."

 The next day, General François Lecointre, the Armed Forces' chief of staff, denied that jihadist fire had caused the collision: "This is absolutely incorrect. [...]
 There was no attack by the jihadists, [who were] being chased and marked in a certain way on the ground.
 And so there was no withdrawal of a plane in the face of jihadist fire."

 Casualties

 Six officers and a master corporal were among the 13 fatalities.
 One of those killed, Pierre-Emmanuel Bockel, was the son of French Senator Jean-Marie Bockel.
 Bockel was the pilot of the 'Cougar' helicopter.

-On December 2, France gave them a national tribune in the courtyard of the Hôtel des Invalides.
+On December 2, France gave them a national tribute in the courtyard of the Hôtel des Invalides.
 President Emmanuel Macron presented them with the posthumous Legion of Honor.

+Investigation

+On 30 January 2021, the French military air accident investigation bureau (BEA-É) released its final report (T-2019-15-A) on the crash.
+The investigators ruled out mechanical failure or enemy fire, attributing the collision to organizational and human factors.

+The report highlighted that the crews were operating in "complete darkness" (Moon illumination < 1%) and had erroneous situational awareness of each other's positions.
+The investigation noted that the pilots were focused on ground maneuvers in a high-intensity combat zone and failed to detect the converging trajectories.
+The report also emphasized that French military helicopters were not equipped with collision avoidance systems at the time, relying on "see and avoid" procedures which were ineffective in the degraded visual environment.